gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 Software can come from different sources, and typically, items with the same origin tend to get along, while those from different origins tend to get along poorly.

 * **Proprietary Code:** You are software purchased from a large company and installed on the server.
-You did not come with the system, nor were you developed by two people in a garage.
+You did not come with the system, nor were you developed by two persons in a garage.
 You are special, and you know it, better than the code rabble that surrounds you.
-* **Pirated Proprietary Code:** You could be superior as proprietary code, but you aren’t, and you fear that others will discover your dark secret: that you are pirated software.
+* **Pirated Proprietary Code:** You could be superior as proprietary code, but you are not, and you fear that others will discover your dark secret: that you are pirated software.
 * **Open Source:** The fruit of the work of hundreds of people around the world, you are solid and reliable software that fulfills its functions and adheres to very high ideals.
 Your problem is that marketing was not something your developers controlled, and you are always under the shadow of proprietary software.
 * **Own developments:** Server users have developed you specifically to work on the server.
 Perhaps you analyze logs or process images.
-You feel like part of the system and know it like you’re the one who owns it.
+You feel like part of the system and know it like you are the one who owns it.

 ## ❲.&ast;❳ Skills